Salma-adel35/EmpathyAI/context_module/README.md

 Lower distance = More relevant result
 ```

+The returned score represents the distance between the user's query embedding and the stored document embedding.

 ---

 # Unified Context Interface

-The main function combines memory and RAG:
+The Context Manager combines conversation memory and retrieved knowledge into one unified object.

 ```python
 from context_module.context_manager import get_context